HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-002/README.txt

 ~> make show-test-archi

+We have to build up (once, many teste can be done from the same input sets) the inputs.
+Its consists in positions spanning the [0,1]x[0,1] patch.

+~> make prediction-inputs-setup

 We can send (the processor have to be launched first) the testing rules, here for the saved_weights at timestep 100 (i.e. train step 100*SAVE_PERIOD).

 ~ make send-test-rules WEIGHTS_AT=100